HomebrewHomunculus/sm64plus/README.md

   * 32-bit (untested, but should also work on 64-bit machines): Launch "MSYS2 MinGW 32-bit" and install: `pacman -S git make python3 mingw-w64-i686-gcc mingw-w64-i686-SDL2 mingw-w64-i686-glew`
   * Do not install `gcc`.
 3. Clone the repo with `git clone https://github.com/MorsGames/sm64plus.git`, then enter it with `cd sm64plus`.
-4. Place a *Super Mario 64* ROM called `baserom.us.z64` into the repository folder for asset extraction.
+4. Place a *SM64* ROM called `baserom.us.z64` into the repository folder for asset extraction.
 5. Run `make` to build.
 You can add `-j4` to improve build speed (hardware dependent based on the amount of CPU cores available).
 6. The executable binary will be located at `build/us_pc/sm64.us.f3dex2e.exe`.